Convulsionnaires of Saint-Médard: Convulsionnaire practices

 While the first recorded case of convulsions at the tomb of Pâris occurred in July 1731, one of the best recorded early cases is that of l'abbé de Bescherand, who made two daily pilgrimages to the cemetery:

 During these visits, Strayer writes, "his body was wracked by convulsions that lifted him into the air, his face was contorted by grimaces, and foaming at the mouth, he yelled and screamed for hours on end."
 A number of other pilgrims began to exhibit similar convulsions, and the convulsion phenomenon began to rival and eclipse the miracle phenomenon.
 The cemetery's atmosphere became busy and noisy as people variously prayed, sang and convulsed.
 Rumours spread through Paris that people were speaking in tongues, stomping on Bibles, barking like dogs, swallowing glass or hot coals, or dancing until they collapsed.

 After the closure of the cemetery in early 1732, the convulsionnaires continued to gather outside the gates.
 They were driven further underground in 1733, and began to assemble in private homes in Paris and in other French cities such as Nantes and Troyes.
 As a possible parallel to the contemporary Parisian salon, women often hosted the meetings while men preached.
 Social class was largely ignored, and nobility and clergy were sometimes present.
 Many of the convulsionnaires began to live an austere and ascetic lifestyle in cooperatives, referring to each other as 'brother' or 'sister' and taking new names, usually from the Bible.

 Just like their saintly Pâris, the convulsionnaires appear to have regarded the body with increasing contempt as the movement evolved through the 1730s.
 They began the practice of secours (release), which involved the violent beating of the individual who was experiencing the convulsions.
 The secours was intended to release the individual from the painful experience of the convulsions, while simultaneously symbolizing the pain of persecution.
 They viewed the body with disgust as the site of disease, sinfulness and corruption.
 Eighty convulsionnaires were arrested in 1736 for beating and cutting each other.
 They also began to practice regular crucifixions—with nails—to further connect their suffering to that of Jesus Christ and the early Christian martyrs.
-Brian E. Strayer argues that movement descended further into sadomasochism from 1740 onward.
-The torture became increasingly brutal while the spiritual content decreased.
+Brian E. Strayer argues that the movement descended into sadomasochism from 1740 onward; the torture became increasingly brutal while the spiritual content decreased.